 The Secret of Super Scrambled Eggs

 Good!
 I’d LOVE to tell you.
-It’s simple – add veggies and fresh herbs (And for me loads of garlic).
+It’s simple – add veggies and fresh herbs (and for me loads of garlic).
 There are lots of different egg-vegetable combinations you can do a great renal diet breakfast, but this is one of my favorites!

 Why is spinach always on the “limit” list for the renal diet?